 This change can be made directly from most stores’ POS system, and should be added to the bottom near any branding or contact information already present.

-Once you start noticing your subscriber list increase, there will be more and more opportunity to engage your current audience while still expanding your list.
+Once you start noticing your subscriber list increase, there will be more and more opportunities to engage your current audience while still expanding your list.
 Here are a few things you can take on once you’ve covered the basics.

 There’s a reason scratch tickets are a billion-dollar industry.
 People love the idea that they could win something!
 When the buy-in is relatively low, like sharing a phone number with a trusted brand, you have a very good chance of capturing attention.